pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # - "global": stop global scheduling.
 When importing data to a cluster with no business traffic, it is recommended to set the parameter to "global" to avoid interference from other scheduling.
 # pause-pd-scheduler-scope = "table"

-# In Physical Import Mode, this parameter controls the number of regions when splitting regions in a batch.
-The maximum number of regions that can be split at the same time per TiDB Lightning instance is:
+# In Physical Import Mode, this parameter controls the number of Regions when splitting Regions in a batch.
+The maximum number of Regions that can be split at the same time per TiDB Lightning instance is:
 # region-split-batch-size * region-split-concurrency * table-concurrency
 # This parameter is introduced in v7.1.0.
 The default value is `4096`.
 # region-split-batch-size = 4096

-# In Physical Import Mode, this parameter controls the concurrency when splitting regions.
+# In Physical Import Mode, this parameter controls the concurrency when splitting Regions.
 The default value is the number of CPU cores.
 # This parameter is introduced in v7.1.0.
 # region-split-concurrency =

 # In Physical Import Mode, this parameter controls the number of retries to wait for the Region to come online after the split and scatter operations.
 The default value is `1800`.
 The maximum retry interval is 2 seconds.
-The number of retries will not be increased if any Region becomes online between retries.
+The number of retries is not increased if any Region becomes online between retries.
 # This parameter is introduced in v7.1.0.
 # region-check-backoff-limit = 1800